MDSplus/Documentation/docs/reference/mdstcl.md

 ### `delete node NODE_PATH[,NODE_PATH...] /log /confirm /dryrun`
 * Deletes one or more nodes from an MDSplus tree which has been opened for edit using the `edit` command.
 * The `/log` qualifier can be used to display the nodes being deleted.
-* The `/confirm` qualifier must be included to delete a node which has descendants or is part of a device (conglomerate) representation in the tree because deletion of that node will result in multiple nodes being deleted.
-    * (ORIGINAL WORDING; TODO: confirm that updated is correct) If you attempt to delete a node which has descendants or is part of a device (conglomerate) representation in the tree, then the deletion of the node will result in multiple nodes being deleted.
+* If you attempt to delete a node which has descendants or is part of a device (conglomerate) representation in the tree, then the deletion of the node will result in multiple nodes being deleted.
 If this is your intention, then you must include the `/confirm` qualifier on the command.
 * The `/dryrun` qualifier can be used to just display the nodes that would be deleted without actually deleting any nodes.